How to Spot a Trend: Listening for the Shift

 A young dark-skinned woman and a taller light-skinned man both look at a smartphone while riding a bus.

-Trends are changes that stick around.
-Social changes, technological changes, expectation changes.
-Spotting them before they fully take to the mainstream can be a huge advantage for brands who strive to be up-to-date and on-trend.
-By identifying a trend that’s on the upswing, brands can set themselves up as a leader (dare we say, trendsetter) rather than a follower who’s jumped on a trend after the fact.
+Spotting them before they’re mainstream can be a huge advantage for businesses who strive to show their audiences that they’re attentive and engaging in cultural conversation.
+By identifying a trend that’s on the upswing, brands can set themselves up as a leader rather than a follower who’s jumped on a trend after the fact.
+Trendspotting requires agility and a keen eye for identifying meaningful patterns.
+Mastering trendspotting takes time and practice, but a few key processes can get you headed in the right direction.

 Pay Close Attention

 When you’re listening, you’re looking for ideas that keep appearing.
 But when you notice a concept that keeps coming, how does each new mention differ?
 How is the conversation around it changing?
 How are consumers reacting to it, or businesses?
 What are their new expectations?
 What is changing socially, culturally, technologically?
-That shift, the change — that’s when you know you should stop just listening and pay attention.
-You’ve just spotted a trend.

 Don’t Get Distracted